 How Life Insurance Policy Loans Work

-In order to borrow funds from a life insurance policy, it is important to first determine how much cash is available in the policy.
+In order to borrow funds from an insurance plan, it is important to first determine how much cash is available in the policy.
 Typically, this information can be obtained by checking the policy statement.
-It is important to note that policies that are less than five years old will rarely carry a significant amount of underlying cash value.
+Policies that are less than five years old will rarely carry a significant amount of underlying cash value.

 Typically, the agent on the policy – or a company representative – can help to process the policy loan request.
 In most cases, a policy holder will receive the loan proceeds in the same manner that he or she pays their premiums.
 For example, if the policy holder pays premiums via check, then the proceeds will be sent to them by check.